Stephen Jones (Australian politician): Same-sex marriage

 The amended motion was supported by Labor and passed in the House of Representatives, the first such motion adopted in the lower house on same-sex marriage.

 Following changes to the ALP National Platform in November 2011 to allow for marriage equality and a conscience vote for Labor MPs, Stephen Jones agreed to put forward a Private Member's Bill to give effect to ALP policy in the Australian Parliament.
-He introduced his bill to legalize same-sex marriage on 13 February 2012.
+He introduced his bill to legalise same-sex marriage on 13 February 2012.
 The Bill was defeated in the House of Representatives on 19 September 2012.

 Other issues

-Jones has campaigned on a number of other issues as an MP, including restrictions on gambling ads during TV sports broadcasts, for local job seekers in the mining industry, the early rollout of the National Broadband Network to the region, Labor party reform and renewal and Prime Minister Rudd's asylum seeker agreement with Papua New Guinea.
+Jones has campaigned on a number of other issues as an MP, including restrictions on gambling ads during TV sports broadcasts, for local job seekers in the mining industry, the early rollout of the National Broadband Network to the region, Labor Party reform and renewal and Prime Minister Kevin Rudd's asylum seeker agreement with Papua New Guinea.